asmagill/hammerspoon_asm/progress/README.md

 Get or set the frame of the the progress indicator and its background.

 Parameters:
- * rect - an optional table containing the rectangular coordinates of the progress indicator and its background.
+ * rect - an optional table containing the rectangular coordinates for the progress indicator and its background.

 Returns:
  * if a value is provided, returns the progress indicator object ; otherwise returns the current value.